Draft Recommendations of the MIT Ad Hoc Faculty Task Force on Open Access to MIT’s Research

 Advocacy and awareness recommendations

-Adopt an all-campus open access policy, granting MIT non-exclusive permission to openly disseminate scholarly articles7 written by any MIT author.
+Adopt an all-campus open access policy, granting MIT non-exclusive permission to openly disseminate scholarly articles written by any MIT author.
 Such a policy would apply to scholarly articles written by undergraduate and graduate students, staff, post-doctoral fellows, research scientists, and other MIT community members who produce scholarly research articles while employed and/or enrolled at MIT, and would be modeled on the existing MIT Faculty Open Access Policy.
 This is not intended to apply to work that students produce solely for courses; it would apply only to scholarly articles that students (undergraduate and graduate) publish in journals, conference proceedings, or other venues.

 ○ This policy should include an option for any MIT author to elect to opt out of the policy for a given scholarly article.

-Adopt an open access policy for monographs, granting MIT non-exclusive permission to openly disseminate digital versions of scholarly monographs9 written by any MIT scholar.
+Adopt an open access policy for monographs, granting MIT non-exclusive permission to openly disseminate digital versions of scholarly monographs written by any MIT scholar.
 Following the model of the current faculty OA policy, this policy would include a per-monograph opt-out provision.
-To support MIT authors whose publishers require a subvention to offset publication costs, MIT should establish an Open Monograph Fund.10 To assist MIT authors who wish to disseminate manuscript versions of their monographs (“green” open access, including cases where a publisher does not offer a platform or business model for offering an open version), this new policy will provide a legal mechanism for such sharing, modeled on the faculty OA policy.
+To support MIT authors whose publishers require a subvention to offset publication costs, MIT should establish an Open Monograph Fund.
+To assist MIT authors who wish to disseminate manuscript versions of their monographs (“green” open access, including cases where a publisher does not offer a platform or business model for offering an open version), this new policy will provide a legal mechanism for such sharing, modeled on the faculty OA policy.

 ○ We recommend that the MIT Libraries administer this policy and develop an outreach program for working with monograph authors and their publishers to maximize the open dissemination of MIT authored scholarly books.